Introduction

 Heatwaves often speed up bolting in leafy crops.

 If lettuce, rocket, spinach, coriander or pak choi are close to harvest size, pick them sooner rather than waiting for them to get bigger.
-In hot weather, the perfect harvest window can pass quickly.
+In hot weather, the best harvest window can pass quickly.

 Look out for early warning signs such as: